2023 Best Film, Video & Photographic Arts Schools in Illinois

 While working on their degree, film majors at Columbia accumulate an average of around $25,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $548.

-With a ranking of #6, University of Illinois at Chicago did quite well on this year’s best schools for film, video and photographic arts students.
-UIC is a fairly large public school located in the large city of Chicago.
+University of Illinois at Chicago ranked #6 on this year’s Best Film, Video & Photographic Arts Schools in Illinois list.
+UIC is a very large public school located in the large city of Chicago.

 Read full report on Film, Video & Photographic Arts at University of Illinois at Chicago

-Millikin University landed the #7 spot in the 2023 rankings for the best film, video and photographic arts programs.
+Millikin University ranked #7 on this year’s Best Film, Video & Photographic Arts Schools in Illinois list.
 Located in the small city of Decatur, Millikin is a private not-for-profit college with a small student population.

 Full Film, Video & Photographic Arts at Millikin University Report

-With a ranking of #8, Southern Illinois University Carbondale did quite well on this year’s best schools for film, video and photographic arts students.
-SIUC is a fairly large public school located in the city of Carbondale.
+Southern Illinois University Carbondale did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #8 on the list.
+SIUC is a fairly large public school located in the small city of Carbondale.

 While working on their degree, film majors at SIUC accumulate an average of around $20,929 in student debt.